 Leadership | Excellence | Achievement | Diversity

-As we proceed with the Women’s LEAD Initiative, we are asking women in the community to answer questions around their own LEAD experiences (Leadership, Excellence, Achievements & Diversity)
+As we proceed with Women’s LEAD, we are asking women in the community to answer questions about their own LEAD experiences (Leadership, Excellence, Achievements & Diversity).

 Linda Ong, Manager, Internal Operations, at Nicola Wealth, on Leadership, Excellence, Achievement and Diversity.

 Tell us about a time you experienced bad/good Leadership.

 I’ve been blessed to have worked for amazing leaders over the last 15 years of my career – all of whom were women, including here at Nicola Wealth.
 What I’ve observed is that there isn’t “bad” or “good” leadership.
 Misinterpretation of leadership style may lead people to define leaders in a negative way.
 Having a high degree of self-awareness also makes for great leadership, particularly when it comes to knowing when to lead, and when to follow.

 Tell us about a time you experienced Excellence.

 I’m a big fan of applauding excellence in others.
 I am constantly inspired by former staff and team members who have moved on to management and leadership roles, and watching their mastery in developing their own teams, projects, and taking what they’ve learned when we were together and creating something that is their own – better, improved, different.
 It’s definitely a moment of shared pride in hearing about their success and learning from them!